MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-mlflow-configure-tracking.md

 ## Configure the MLflow tracking URI

+To do remote tracking, or track experiments running outside Azure Machine Learning, configure MLflow to point to the tracking URI of your Azure Machine Learning workspace.

 To connect MLflow to an Azure Machine Learning workspace, you need the tracking URI of the workspace.
 Each workspace has its own tracking URI, which starts with the protocol `azureml://`.

 [!INCLUDE [mlflow-configure-tracking](includes/machine-learning-mlflow-configure-tracking.md)]